How to Clean Your Vacuum After Bed Bugs

 Now that we know the bed bugs can also hide anywhere, including the vacuum you used for vacuuming the little bloodsuckers, here’s another way how to clean the vacuum after you’ve done the deed.
 Water filter vacuum cleaners tend to be easier to wash.

-Namely, even after you empty the filter attached to the vacuum cleaner, it is quite natural for you to think bed bugs live there longer than you think.
+Namely, even after you empty the filter attached to the vacuum cleaner, it’s quite natural to worry that bed bugs might still be lurking.
+This concern is similar to dealing with dog smells in vacuum cleaners, where thorough cleaning is essential to eliminate all traces of the problem bed bugs live there longer than you think.

 To make sure not a single bed bug remains alive after you empty it, do this.